• Skip to primary navigation

 A Belgian Malinois is a loyal, loving companion who needs training and every opportunity to stay physically active and intellectually engaged.

-The Weimaraner is a loyal, intelligent dog that is easy to train and groom but needs more exercise than some other breeds.
+The Weimaraner is a loyal, intelligent dog that is easy to train and groom but needs more exercise than other breeds.

 The Pitbull Lab mix is a cross between a Labrador Retriever and an American Pitbull Terrier.
 They are intelligent, obedient, and courageous.

 The Cocker Spaniel is a friendly, happy dog.
-Just be prepared to spend time and money on grooming to keep your dog's coat beautiful and healthy.
+Just be prepared to spend time and money grooming to keep your dog's coat beautiful and healthy.

 Boston Terriers are bright, amusing, and friendly, with a characteristic "tuxedo" coat.